 How should I dress?

 We wouldn’t recommend expensive heels or your Sunday best.
 Anything that might not go well with a little dirt, you might want to leave at home.
 We are a farm, after all, and you will be walking in dirt fields.
 And though we do our best to ensure there are some areas that remain clean and dry, a lot of our pathways are dirt and can get muddy on wet days.

 • Gumboots or good walking shoes/boots – that way, rain or shine, you’re prepared for all weather conditions.
 Forgot to bring a pair?
 No worries.
 We have disposable booties available for those exceptionally wet days.

 • An umbrella, or something with a hood, in case it rains.

 • A rain jacket, to keep you warm and toasty as you stroll the fields.
 And layering clothes is always a good option, so you can remove items if it gets hot, or add them in if it is a bit chilly.

 Well, we don’t want you squatting in the Sunflowers, so we have ample, regularly serviced, portable toilets on-site, with some accessible stalls and several hand-wash stations.

-We love dogs!
-We are big pet people.
-And we always set up a doggie drink station near the bathrooms.
-We only ask that you keep your four-legged friend on a leash and please pick up after them, as we don’t want to make a mess for others to step in.
+We love dogs and all animals!
+We’re big pet people.
+And we always set up a drink station near the bathrooms.
+We only ask that you keep your furry friends leashed and please pick up after them, as we don’t want to make a mess for others to step in.